 I love this cake because it combines two of my favorite ingredients: cranberries + almonds.
 When I'm not baking my cranberry orange bundt cake, this dessert is a go-to for Thanksgiving and Christmas functions.

 Why you'll love this recipe

 Taste & Texture: The texture of this cake is somewhat dense and moist.
+It's very similar to my molasses cake (which is coincidentally also perfect for your next holiday gathering)!
 It's like a cross between a typical cake and a chewy brownie.
 The flavor profile is sweet and tart at the same time, accented by the almond extract.
 After cooling, the cake has a sugar-crusted topping which is delicious.

 Level of Difficulty: This cake is a simple dump-cake recipe.
 You need less than ten ingredients and only two pans to make the entire thing.
 After mixing everything by hand, you pour the batter into your pan.
 There's no creaming or anything fancy, so I consider this recipe super easy—even for the novice baker.

 Key ingredients and why we use them